Want to know how to make a game? Check out this development guide explaining a step-by-step process to create a game from scratch.

 Localization testing ensures the game is suitable for different regions, and security testing protects against issues like cheating.
 Overall, Software Testing and QA ensure a polished, error-free gaming experience for players.

-In the game development process, the Beta Launch is a crucial phase where developers share an early version of their game with a chosen group of players.
+In creating a game, the Beta Launch is a crucial phase where developers share an early version of their game with a chosen group of players.
 This stage has two parts: Closed Beta Testing and Open Beta Testing.

 In Closed Beta, a small group of players provides feedback on the game, helping developers fix issues before a broader release.
 Open Beta then opens the game to more players, testing servers and engaging with the gaming community.